 Plagiarism and Cheating: Plagiarism and cheating in any form will not be tolerated in this course.
 South Plains College provides for a wide range of punishments for cheating including failing the assignment, quiz, exam, or course.
 I will be vigilant against cheating and you will at a minimum fail the assignment, quiz, or exam in which cheating or plagiarism has occurred.

-Late Work: Late work will not be accepted.
-If you are sick and cannot complete your work or if you have another legitimate excuse (as determined by the professor) please email me so that we can make the appropriate arrangements for the completion of your coursework.
+Late Work: late work will not be accepted.
+If you are sick and cannot complete your assignments or if you have any other legitimate excuse (as determined by the professor) email me.